AndreasG11/MAE224/Lab-4:-Lift-and-Drag.md

 2. Compare the results between the cases which utilize the tripwire.
 Do the results look different?
 What is physical phenomena that underlies this?

 ## Lab Write-Up

+All Lab manuals are to be emailed to mae224lab@gmail.com as a PDF with group member last names, group number, and lab number in the filename.
+For example: Novoselov_Meehan_Huang_Group51_Lab1.PDF

 Your report is expected to include:

 ### Abstract (10%)